accel-brain/accel-brain-code/Reinforcement-Learning/README.md

 # Reinforcement Learning Library: pyqlearning

-`pyqlearning` is Python library to implement Reinforcement Learning, especially for Q-Learning which can be optimized by Annealing models such as Simulated Annealing, Adaptive Simulated Annealing, and Quantum Monte Carlo Method.
+`pyqlearning` is Python library to implement Reinforcement Learning and Deep Reinforcement Learning, especially for Q-Learning and Deep Q-Network which can be optimized by Annealing models such as Simulated Annealing, Adaptive Simulated Annealing, and Quantum Monte Carlo Method.

 ## Installation